Decentral-America/docs/docs/03_ride-language/03_functions.rst

 Data Transaction Functions
 --------------------------

-The functions listed below retrieve data by key from the :ref:`data transaction structure <03_ride-language/05_structures:DataTransaction>` or from any list of data entries.
+The functions listed below retrieve data by key from the :ref:`DataTransaction <03_ride-language/05_structures:DataTransaction>` structure or from any list of data entries.

 .. csv-table:: Data Transaction Functions
   :file: ../_static/03_ride-language/tables/071_Data-Transaction-Functions.csv